Kyle-ARCMarine/hablab/README.md

 ### Graphs

-- "Accessible volume" plots the AV against the accessing diameter.
+- **Accessible volume** plots the AV against the accessing diameter.
-- "Accessible volume per accessible space" plots the AV as a fraction of total accessible volume against the accessing diameter.
+- **Accessible volume per accessible space** plots the AV as a fraction of total accessible volume against the accessing diameter.
-- "Accessible volume per footprint" plots the AV divided by the footprint area against the accessing diameter.
+- **Accessible volume per footprint** plots the AV divided by the footprint area against the accessing diameter.
-- "Accessible volume per total space" plots the AV as a fraction of total surveyed volume against the accessing diameter.
+- **Accessible volume per total space** plots the AV as a fraction of total surveyed volume against the accessing diameter.
-- "Accessible refuge volume" plots the ARV against the access class minimum, using various ratios between access class maximum and minimum.
+- **Accessible refuge volume** plots the ARV against the access class minimum, using various ratios between access class maximum and minimum.
-- "Accessible volume per exact accessing diameter" plots the negative of the gradient of AV against the accessing diameter.
+- **Accessible volume per exact accessing diameter** plots the negative of the gradient of AV against the accessing diameter.
-- "Mean accessing diameter over structure height" plots the mean of the maximum accessing diameter against the height above the base of the structure.
+- **Mean accessing diameter over structure height** plots the mean of the maximum accessing diameter against the height above the base of the structure.
-- "Mean accessing diameter over structure depth range" plots the mean of the maximum accessing diameter against the depth below the surface of the structure.
+- **Mean accessing diameter over structure depth range** plots the mean of the maximum accessing diameter against the depth below the surface of the structure.

 ### File storage

 Hablab's results are stored in the user's home directory under `Hablab/models`.
 A folder is created using the name of the 3D mesh input, substituting spaces for underscores, and a copy of this mesh is saved here in the `.stl` format.
 Subfolders are then created using the structure type and resolution, with the results directory for a given input taking the format `Hablab/models/[Mesh name]/[Structure type]/[Resolution & mesh unit]`.

-- Basic results as given in the Structure Summary and Interstitial Space Summary are saved in `[Mesh name]_results.txt`.
+- `[Mesh name]_results.txt` saves basic results as given in the Structure Summary and Interstitial Space Summary.
-- Runtime results are saved as `[Mesh name]_timer.txt`.
+- `[Mesh name]_timer.txt` saves runtime results from the last run of this model.
 - `[Mesh name]_maxima.csv` lists all local maxima found in the structure, along with their positions and maximum accessing diameter.
 - `[Mesh name]_final.npy` is created to store the full structure results for the accessibility of the model; this is used with the "Skip to Results (Use Existing Data)" toggle.